Most Effective Products

 Cleaning Home

-First, clean and declutter in and around your home.
-Sac spiders will establish webs in dense areas they can hide in.
-This includes moving boxes indoors, mowing the lawn, trimming overgrown shrubs, and picking up wooden debris.
+First, clean and declutter your home.
+Sac spiders establish webs in dense areas where they can hide.
+This includes moving boxes indoors, mowing lawns, trimming overgrown shrubs, and picking up wooden debris.

 If you find any webs, knock them down with the Cobb Webb Duster.
-The Cobb Webb Duster is made of nylon bristles designed to remove webs and spider eggs.
-For any webs in higher, hard-to-reach areas, you can attach the duster to an extension pole.
+It is made of nylon bristles designed to remove webs and spider eggs.
+You can attach the duster to an extension pole for any webs in higher, hard-to-reach areas.

 Step 2: Exclusion

-Start by closing off access into your home by sealing cracks on the outside of the home with caulk and placing screens on doors and windows.
-Larger voids may be sealed with copper mesh to properly barricade pests.
+Start by closing off access into your home by sealing cracks outside the house with caulk and placing screens on doors and windows.
+To properly barricade pests, larger voids may be sealed with copper mesh.

 Sac spiders can enter through very small spaces, so thoroughly inspect your home for possible points of entry and use caulk to fill those gaps.
-Do this both inside and outside, taking away any places that sac spiders can enter or hide.
-If you make it difficult for them to enter your home, they’ll go elsewhere.
+Do this inside and outside, removing any places where sac spiders can enter or hide.
+They'll go elsewhere if you make it difficult for them to enter your home.

 Step 3: Outdoor Treatment